SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-Problem-06.md

 # Description
 It is Friday night, and you are wondering which movie to watch.

-You decide to write a program to choose it for you.
+You decide to create a program, which chooses it for you.

-Until receiving the command "**STOP**" you will be given the titles of some of your favorite movies.
+Until receiving the "**STOP**" command, you will be given the titles of some of your favorite movies.

 The best movie for you will be the one that has the most points.

 The points are calculated by the sum of the ASCII character values in the movie title.

-There will not be a case where we have two films have an equal amount of points
+There will not be a case where two movies have an equal amount of points

 Keep in mind the following:

-- For each lowercase letter from the title, you must subtract from the sum the length of the movie title multiplied by 2.
+- For each lowercase letter from the title, you must subtract the length of the movie title, multiplied by 2, from the sum.

-- For each uppercase letter in the title, the length of the film's title should be subtracted from the sum.
+- For each uppercase letter in the title, the length of the movie's title should be subtracted from the sum.

 - You can have a maximum of 7 movie titles.

 ## Input

-You receive multiple elements from the console until the command "**STOP**" or until the limit of 7 movies is reached:
+You receive multiple elements from the console until the "**STOP**" command or until the limit of 7 movies is reached:

-- Movie title: string;
+- Movie title: String

 ## Output